mkandziora/phylogenetic_concatenation/README.md

 (! set PATH=%PATH%:  it takes the current path and sets PATH to it.)

 #### 2.a) download Concat using the command line:
-* as a normal package: `git clone https://github.com/blubbundbla/Concat.git`
+* as a normal package: `wget https://github.com/blubbundbla/Concat.git`
 * as a git repository: `git clone 'git@github.com:blubbundbla/Concat.git'`

 #### 2.b) install a virtual environment